+The IM pilot subcarrier indices can be computed directly from the LDPC Tone Mapper operation which is defined in 38.3.16.5 (LDPC Tone Mapper).

 38.3.16.5 LDPC Tone Mapper

 The LDPC tone mapping for the UHR ELR PPDU Data field shall be applied to a 52-tone regular RU, using the same LDPC tone mapping distance parameter DTM as defined in Table 36-52 (LDPC tone mapping distance for each RU or MRU size within an 80 MHz frequency subblock) for the 52-tone RU size.